-Mass is a property inherent to any kind of matter.
+Mass increase Mass is a property inherent to any kind of matter.
 We may distinguish two forms of mass, one that determines the force that has to be applied to accelerate an object (inert mass) and one that determines which force it experiences in a gravitational field (heavy mass).
-At latest since the equivalence principle of General Relativity (see chapter 1.6, page 20) they have been found to be absolutely identical.
+At latest since the equivalence principle of GR they have been found to be absolutely identical.

 However, mass is apparently not an invariant property.
-Consider two identical rockets that lifted off together at t = 0 and now move away from the launch platform in opposite directions, each with a constant absolute speed of v.
-Each pilot sees the launch platform move away at v, while Eq.9 shows us that the two ships move away from each other at a speed $u < 2 \cdot v$ .
-The 'real' center of mass of the whole system of the two ships would be still at the launch platform, however, each pilot would see a center of mass closer to the other ship than to his own.
-This may be interpreted as a mass increase of the other ship to m compared to the rest mass $m_0$ measured for both ships prior to the launch:
+Consider two identical rockets that lifted off together at t=0 and now move away from the launch platform in opposite directions, each with a constant absolute speed of v.
+Each pilot sees the launch platform move away at v, while Eq.
+1.9 shows us that the two ships move away from each other at a speed u<2v.
+The "real" center of mass of the whole system of the two ships would be still at the launch platform, however, each pilot would see a center of mass closer to the other ship than to his own.
+This may be interpreted as a mass increase of the other ship to m compared to the rest mass m_0 measured for both ships prior to the launch: